The X Factor (British TV series) series 12: Judges' houses

 The X Factor resumed its usual Saturday and Sunday night slots for judges' houses, taking place over one weekend (24–25 October).
 Murs and Flack did not appear at judges' houses, but filmed from the studio.
 Judges' houses was planned to be broadcast fully live, and recorded back-to-back, but on 15 September, it was announced that this would not happen as it would cause logistical problems.
 Instead, the judges' houses performances were pre-recorded in the scheduled destinations, with all of the contestants who made it to that stage of the competition brought to London afterwards to watch the performances and find out if they had made it through to the live shows during a live broadcast.
 This was the only portion of judges' houses that was broadcast live.

 On 1 October, the guest judges for the judges' houses stage were revealed.
-Meghan Trainor assisted Ora in Los Angeles, Cowell's assistant was Louis Tomlinson, joining him in the Loire Valley, Franc, Fernandez-Versini was joined by Jess Glynne in Rome and Mark Ronson helped Grimshaw in the Cotswolds.
+Meghan Trainor assisted Ora in Los Angeles, Cowell's assistant was Louis Tomlinson, joining him in the Loire Valley, France, Fernandez-Versini was joined by Jess Glynne in Rome and Mark Ronson helped Grimshaw in the Cotswolds.